Key RELiZORB® clinical accomplishments

 The results from animal studies demonstrate that when iLipase® or RELiZORB are used to hydrolyze fats in enteral formulas prior to ingestion, the pre-hydrolyzed formulas are well-tolerated.
 Observation of study subjects suggests that there is no safety risk resulting from the use of iLipase or RELiZORB to hydrolyze fats in enteral formulas.
 In addition, these animal studies indicate that use of iLipase or RELiZORB to hydrolyze fats in enteral formula results in increased plasma concentrations of long-chain fatty acids.

-RELiZORB pre-clinical animal studies
+RELiZORB pre-clinical animal studies in exocrine pancreatic insufficiency (EPI)

 This test was performed to evaluate the absorption of LCPUFA from infant formula when pre-hydrolyzed with microbial lipase, used in RELiZORB.
 The effect of soluble lipase, divided between 4 daily feedings, was tested in young growing EPI pigs.
 There were 4 animals in the lipase group and 4 controls.
 The animals were fed NAN® (Nestlé®) formula, followed by NAN formula enriched with long-chain triglycerides containing LCPUFAs DHA (1%) and AA (2%).
 After randomization they were switched to feeding with enriched formula pre-hydrolyzed with 1,300 units/day of lipase.
 The effect of pre-digestion was monitored by reduction of total and LCPUFA fecal fats, change in coefficient of fat absorption (%CFA), together with increase in AA and DHA levels in plasma and tissues such as liver, retina, heart, and fat.
 The results of this study demonstrated no mortality, adverse clinical signs, or pathologic macroscopic findings along the gut or in the liver following the seven days of administration of pre-hydrolyzed formula.
 Both groups demonstrated a reduction in fecal fats and an increase in fat absorption in all tested tissues.
 Complete study results on file at Alcresta.